kokkos/kokkos-core-wiki/Home.md

 ## [Kokkos-Tools](https://github.com/kokkos/kokkos-tools)

-Kokkos Tools provide profiling and debugging capabilities, which access build-in instrumentation of Kokkos.
+Kokkos Tools provide profiling and debugging capabilities which access built-in instrumentation of Kokkos.
 They make it significantly easier to understand what is going on in a large Kokkos application and thus help you to find errors and performance issues.